PEDIASCAPE/PEDIASCAPE_Student_Platform/README.md

-## 🎓 PEDIASCAPE — Student Platform
+## 🎓 PEDIASCAPE - Student E Learning & Guidance Platform

-PEDIASCAPE is an innovative web-based e-learning platform designed to address the diverse academic and career planning needs of undergraduate students.
+PEDIASCAPE is an innovative web-based e-learning platform designed to address the diverse academic and career planning needs of students.
 It combines personalized career guidance, curated study materials, hands-on projects, an intelligent AI chatbot, and an interactive user dashboard to empower students for both academic and professional success.

 ## ✨ Features